ShivangiSingh17/Java-Jet/README.md

 #### Overriding in Java
-The benefit of overriding is: ability to define a behavior that's specific to the subclass type, which means a subclass can implement a parent class method based on its requirement.
+The benefit of overriding is: to be able to define a behavior that is specific to the subclass type, which means a subclass can implement a parent class method based on its requirements.

 In object-oriented terms, overriding means to override the functionality of an existing method.